alexkowa/w0001/README.md

-# Junghans Round Pebble Watchface
+# Minimal Round Pebble Watchface

 Screenshot from the `gabbro` emulator: